Ziadabdelsalam/LangChainApp/README.md

 Remember to replace openAI Api key with yours uses sequential chains to pass titles to script then to wikipedia search

+to run the script use this command streamlit run app.py

 credits: https://www.youtube.com/watch?v=hMJgdVJWQRU